Artur-Galstyan/feedforward_neural_network/README.md

 This is an implementation of a neural network using numpy.
-You can check out my (https://arturgalstyan.dev/blog/neural_network_in_numpy)[blog post] to see how the math behind it works.
+You can check out my [https://arturgalstyan.dev/blog/neural_network_in_numpy](blog post) to see how the math behind it works.